Is A Rectangle A Parallelogram

 • Opposite angles are equal in measure: Angle A is congruent to angle C, and angle B is congruent to angle D.

-• Consecutive angles are supplementary: This means that the sum of any two angles that share a side (like angles A and B) is 180 degrees.
+• Consecutive angles are supplementary: So in practice, the sum of any two angles that share a side (like angles A and B) is 180 degrees.

 • Diagonals bisect each other: The diagonals of a parallelogram intersect at a point that divides each diagonal into two equal segments.